-November in Sacramento brings on cooler temperatures, gorgeous fall colors and an annual tradition that seems to grow year after year.
-With only three weeks to “prepare”, go ahead and lace up those jogging shoes, burn off those Halloween candy calories and get ready for the 18th Annual “Run to Feed the Hungry”.
+The weather is proving to us that fall is officially here!
+And with November right around the corner, we know that here in Sacramento we can be guaranteed cooler temperatures, gorgeous fall colors and an annual tradition that seems to grow year after year.
+With only four weeks to “prepare”, go ahead and lace up those jogging shoes and get ready for the 19th Annual “Run to Feed the Hungry”.

 The Run to Feed the Hungry race has become a family tradition for thousands of local residents.
 It is also one of the largest and respected races in the United States….with close to 27,000 participants each year!